Last Updated on June 20, 2023 by Tim Wells

 Unlike the Google Play Store, there are a minimal number of apps.
 However, none of them are paid apps, which is a plus.

 Here’s the bad part.
 Since Tizen TV is based on Linux, you can’t install Android apps on your Tizen TV.

 Worse yet, there’s no way to sideload additional apps on your TV.
 You’re stuck with whatever Samsung gives you out of the box or can install via a firmware update.

-My Samsung TV only had 800 MB of storage space dedicated for apps – a fraction of the available space on most Android TVs.
+My Samsung TV only had 800 MB of storage space dedicated to apps – a fraction of the available space on most Android TVs.